donkirkby/live-py-plugin/docs/starting_pycharm.md

 It looks good, so I can publish my new library.

+## Matplotlib Preview
+The Matplotlib graphing library has a lot of features, and it can be easier to fiddle with the settings if you have a preview that updates as you change them.
+I can see a preview by typing the following code, and then choosing Start Live Turtle from the Run menu.

+![Matplotlib plot of sine and cosine][matplotlib1]

+If I decide that I'd rather put the tick marks at &pi; and -&pi;, I can add a call to `plt.xticks()`, and the preview immediately updates.

+![Matplotlib plot with changed tick positions][matplotlib2]

+There are lots of Matplotlib tutorials around, and this preview can be useful for following along with a tutorial.

+## Pyglet Preview
+Pyglet is a library for building user interfaces, and I can preview the user interface in the Live Turtle view.

+![Pyglet preview]

+See the [Pyglet documentation] for details on how to build an interface.

+## Learn More
-Remember, you can find installation instructions and descriptions of all the other plugins and tools by visiting [donkirkby.github.com][livepy].
+Remember, you can find installation instructions and descriptions of all the other Live Coding in Python plugins and tools by visiting [donkirkby.github.com][livepy].
 Help me test it, and report your bugs.
 I'd also love to hear about any other projects working on the same kind of tools.

 [square50]: https://donkirkby.github.io/live-py-plugin/images/demo_square50.png
 [square75]: https://donkirkby.github.io/live-py-plugin/images/demo_square75.png